yungalyx/react-beautiful-dnd-puppies/README.md

         <ComponentA id={val.id} name={val.name} key={index} />   // accessing key as a prop would return NaN, which didn't TRIGGER any ERROrs or warnings.

         <ComponentA id={val.id} name={val.name} key={index} useableprop={index} />   // instead of accessing key, i can access useableprop.

+ **Challenge #3:** conflicts between react-styling, styled-components, css stylesheets:
+<p> aside from learning quite a lot about styling, javascript box models, and layouts.
+I learned about styling conflicts... which are going to be invisable and frustrating if you haven't added color swatches.
+This debug was only possible as I learned more and more about css styling conventions. </p>